 Conclusion

 Choosing the right small dehumidifier for your dorm room can make a big difference in comfort, sleep, and even keeping your clothes and books fresher.
-If you’re worried about cost or noise, don’t be—many of these compact picks run quietly and use very little energy, so they’re easy to live with.
-Pick the one that fits your space and routine, and you’ll enjoy a drier, healthier room all semester long.
+If you’re worried about cost or noise, do not be.
+Many of these compact picks run quietly and use very little energy, so they’re easy to live with.
+Pick the one that fits your space, tank-emptying routine, and dorm rules, and you’ll enjoy a drier, healthier room all semester long.